BIG-MAP/F2Opt/README.md

 * Data is sourced from experiment and simulation.
 * The surrogate model is a multi-source single-objective Gaussian process regression model.

-Run `$ python src/ocond.py --help` to see required arguments.
+Run `$ python -m src.ocond --help` to see required arguments.

 ## Requirements